-We are seeking applications from leading science and engineering graduates to develop the UK’s future researchers in this area.
-You will be trained in a multi-disciplinary environment to become experts in multi-scale modelling, advanced nano/mesoscale measurement, application and process design.
-Your research will address current challenges in the field, it will develop the fundamental understanding, characterisation methods, modelling techniques needed to improve these fascinating complex products that contain (nano) particles, droplets or bubbles.
-During your PhD you will have the opportunity to: establish a research profile and network through continued interaction with industry sponsors; attend high-impact national and international meetings; and complete a period of research in industry and/or with one of our associated international academic institutions.
+We offer a 4 year, fully funded, integrated MSc and PhD programme in complex particulate products & processes.
+You will be trained in a multidisciplinary environment to become experts in multi-scale modelling, advanced nano/mesoscale measurement, application and process design.
+Your research will develop the fundamental understanding, characterisation methods and modelling techniques needed to improve complex products that contain particles, droplets or bubbles.
+It will also be informed by our close working relationship with numerous industry partners, spanning several sectors and you will complete a period of research at one of these partners.

 To view a current list of projects and industrial partners, please see our website.

 The CP3 CDT is based in the School of Chemical and Process Engineering at the University of Leeds; it brings together researchers from different disciplines (chemical engineering, chemistry, design, physics, food science) and has access to the world leading analytical, experimental and computational facilities of a Russell Group University.

 The CP3 CDT has a series of application deadlines through the academic year.
 The final application deadline for Sept 2018 entry is 09:00 on Monday 13 August, with interviews taking place as soon as possible after that and by the end of August.Please note that full applications received before this deadline may be considered for an early interview.’
 Candidates invited for interview will be asked to prepare a short presentation highlighting a research topic of their choice.

 We welcome scholarship applications from all suitably-qualified candidates, but UK black and minority ethnic (BME) researchers are currently under-represented in our Postgraduate Research community, and we would therefore particularly encourage applications from UK BME candidates.
 All scholarships will be awarded on the basis of merit.